alist2000/Unrestrained_Shoring_System/README.md

 Usage Instructions

 Navigate to the project directory.
 Run the main Python script:

-    css

     python main.py

 Follow the on-screen prompts to input project-specific parameters and analyze the shoring system.

 Features